cgc/rnd/generate-favorite-wallpaper/README.md

 This random project was a slightly hair-brained idea to programmatically generate one of my favorite wallpapers from iOS 7.
 I sometimes lose track of the background file and have to dig around to find it and one time wondered how hard it would be to programmatically generate it.
+(This time, I found it [here](https://www.idownloadblog.com/2013/09/11/new-ios-7-wallpapers/).)

 This program models the vertical change in pixel intensity in the foreground and background (which have different changes in intensity!) of the image